OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ##  Multiple on send add-ins

 If more than one on send add-in is installed, the add-ins will run in the order in which they were installed.
 If the first add-in allows sending, the second add-in can change something that would make the first one block sending.
-If all installed add-ins allow sending, the first add-ins to be installed do not run again.
+However, the first add-in won't run again if all installed add-ins have allowed sending.

 For example, Add-in1 and Add-in2 both use the on send feature.
 Add-in1 is installed first, and Add-in2 is installed second.
 Add-in1 verifies that the word Fabrikam appears in the message as a condition for the add-in to allow send.
 However, Add-in2 removes any occurrences of the word Fabrikam.
-The message will send with all instances of Fabrikam removed.
+The message will send with all instances of Fabrikam removed (due to the order of installation of Add-in1 and Add-in2).

 ## Deploying Outlook add-ins that use on send